whostolebenfrog/rest-cljer/README.md

     :headers -> a map of headers that are expected on the incoming request (where key is header name and value is header value).
-    :capture -> an instance created using the string-capture function which captures the body of the request as a string for later inspection using .getContent.
+    :capture -> an instance created using the string-capture function which captures the body of the request as a string for later inspection.
     :and     -> a function that will receive a ClientDriverRequest and can apply additional rest-driver setup steps that aren't explicitly supported by rest-cljer.